retaildevcrews/helium-typescript/README.md

-# Managed Identity and Key Vault with Node.js
+# Managed Identity and Key Vault with Node.js and Restify

-> Build a Node.js Web API application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or AKS as a Docker container.
+> Build a Node.js and Restify Web API application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or AKS as a Docker container.

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Docker Image Build](https://github.com/retaildevcrews/helium-typescript/workflows/Docker%20Image%20Build/badge.svg)

-This is a Node.js REST WebAPI reference application designed to "fork and code" with the following features:
+This is a Node.js and Restify Web API reference application designed to "fork and code" with the following features:

 - Securely build, deploy and run an App Service (Web App for Containers) application
 - Use Managed Identity to securely access resources